jlaura/autocnet/README.md

 ### Setup a project
-This first example imports the object that is used to orchestrate jobs, manage a database session, and generally work with the images, points, and measures in a control network.
+This first example imports the NetworkCandidateGraph object, which is used to orchestrate jobs, manage a database session, and generally work with the images, points, and measures in a control network.